javascript-tutorial/en.javascript.info/9-regular-expressions/01-regexp-introduction/article.md

 : Enables "dotall" mode, that allows a dot `pattern:.` to match newline character `\n` (covered in the chapter <info:regexp-character-classes>).

 `pattern:u`
-: Enables full unicode support.
+: Enables full Unicode support.
 The flag enables correct processing of surrogate pairs.
 More about that in the chapter <info:regexp-unicode>.

 `pattern:y`
 : "Sticky" mode: searching at the exact position in the text  (covered in the chapter <info:regexp-sticky>)